lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 dalyblack (1)

 The Underestimated Expertise of Dietitians

-The registered dietitian nutritionist (RDN) is a profession that is essential to the proliferation of accurate nutrition information and quality food services.
+The registered dietitian nutritionist (RDN) is a profession that is essential to the dissemination of accurate nutrition information and the proper delivery of food services across a broad swathe of organisations and venues in the US.

 Below, we hear from accredited dietitian Bonnie Berube on how these professionals gain their expertise and why they have a good deal to offer as expert witnesses.